The Common App is Open. Class of 2029, Apply Today!

 “As nurses, we’re always learning,” says Glynn.
 “You never get to a point in your career where you know everything there is to know.
 There will always be new medications, new procedures, and new technologies.
 It’s one of the most exciting parts of the job.”

-There are a variety of benefits in becoming a RN.
+There are a variety of benefits to becoming an RN.
 For individuals passionate about saving lives, this trusted profession provides an opportunity for them to play an important role in improving the health and wellness of many individuals and communities every single day.

-Along with being able to help others, aspiring nurses can also benefit from always being in high demand as RNs are one of the most desired healthcare professionals across the country.
-They are an integral part to the success of medical care and will continue to be needed in the coming years to provide direct patient care to an aging population.
-The demand for RNs is confirmed by the American Association of Colleges of Nursing (AACN) as more than 200,000 new registered nursing positions will be created each year between 2016 and 2026.
-Due to this demand, RNs are able to explore several career opportunities and relocate to where they are most needed.
+Along with being able to help others, RNs are one of the most desired healthcare professionals across the country.
+They are an integral part of the success of medical care and will continue to be needed in the coming years to provide direct patient care to an aging population.
+The demand for RNs is confirmed by the American Association of Colleges of Nursing (AACN) with more than 203,000 new registered nursing positions projected to be created each year from 2021 to 2031.

 If you’re interested in becoming an RN, it’s important to understand the path you'll need to take to pursue a nursing degree, as well as the educational and licensing requirements you’ll have to meet.